 Is there a swimming hole at Nomadico?

 Yes, quiet camping will be available within walking distance of the festival grounds.
-Tent space is limited, please reserve your tent site at https://nomadicofestival.
+At this time, all tent sites in the quiet camping area have already been reserved.

 What can I expect?

 All Nomadico dwellers can expect to find: campsites to meet your neighbors; three sound stages for you to dance under both the sun and moon; daytime workshops and activities; conscious food vendors; theme camps; art installations; healing spaces; limited showers (1 mile from camp); ample porta-potties; and other participatory magic Nomadico residents decide to create!

 What kind of music, art, performances, workshops, and theme camps will I find?